Sergey7198/DailyToDoTests/README.md

 Simple Checklist for DailyTodo.org
 Created by Serhii Zinych

-Testcase 1.
+Test case 1.
 Check if application is loaded:

 	- Test step 1.
 Go to https://dailytodo.org/;

 	Expected Result: Home page of an application should be loaded.
 Sample image should be displayed."Create your Daily Todo list" button should be displayed and enabled

-Testcase 2.
+Test case 2.
 Check if the user can create new goals:

 	- Test step 1.
 Go to https://dailytodo.org/;
 	- Test step 2.
 Click the "Create your Daily Todo list"